apopovicius/pg/system-design/oauth/readme.md

 - code_challenge(the hash of the secret): ByT0TtV2x-7gj7BltYYohefsc50dqztWv5ath7_wdBM
 - code_challenge_method: tells the authorization server how hash was generated

-### 1. Authorization
+### Step 1.
+Authorization
-This first part is done in browser in the front channel.
+> This first part is done in browser in the front channel.
 It requires user to login(use credential) and the URL will look like below.

 ```bash
 https://dev-3nu78hainebrds5f.us.auth0.com/authorize?